wenzeslaus/gis714-2020-tangible-landscape/README.md

 ## How to add a new activity

+To add a new activity to this project, you need to fork this repository, create a branch, create a pull request, and of course develop your new activity.
+The following sections go over the specific steps.
+A later section discusses how to modify an action later on using another pull request.

 ### Set up your repository

+To be able to create pull request, you will need to set up a fork and a local repository on your computer (to make changes and to test code locally):

 1. Fork this repository on GitHub.
+   * In the web interface, there is a *Fork* button.
 1. Clone your fork on your computer.
+   * For example, in the command line, use the `git clone` commmand.

 ### Develop new analysis